cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/install-and-setup/ports-and-ips.md

 {{</Aside>}}

-## Setting the Region Parameter to US
+### US region

-When setting the [region parameter to US](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/install-and-setup/tunnel-guide/local/local-management/arguments/#region) the above destinations, `region1.v2.argotunnel.com` and `region2.v2.argotunnel.com`, will be replaced with the following:
+If you set the [`region` parameter](/cloudflare-one/connections/connect-networks/install-and-setup/tunnel-guide/local/local-management/arguments/#region) to US, `region1.v2.argotunnel.com` and `region2.v2.argotunnel.com` are replaced with the following:

 | Destination | Port | Protocols |
 | ----------- | -------- | --------- |